This article includes links which we may receive compensation for if you click, at no cost to you.

 35 Years Old

-As you can see from the quotes above, by waiting 5 years, you will have to pay several dollars more every month, regardless of whether you are male or female.
+As you can see from the rates above, by waiting 5 years, you will have to pay several dollars more every month, regardless of whether you are male or female.
 That mounts up to a large sum over 30 years.

 Should I Get 20 or 30 Year Term Life Insurance?